Using embedding classes¶

 The single-particle density matrix of the \(f\) electrons in the embedding

-space in one of the blocks specified by gf_struct
+space in one of the blocks specified by gf_struct is obtained as

 embedding.get_rho_f(block)